huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 * `bandwidth_size` - (Optional, Int, ForceNew) Specifies the bandwidth size.
   Changing this parameter will create a new resource.

-* `max_pods` - (Optional, Int, ForceNew) Specifies the maximum number of instances a node is allowed to create.
-  Changing this parameter will create a new resource.

 * `ecs_group_id` - (Optional, String, ForceNew) Specifies the ECS group ID.
 If specified, the node will be created under the cloud server group.
-Changing this parameter will create a new resource.

-* `preinstall` - (Optional, String, ForceNew) Specifies the script to be executed before installation.
-  The input value can be a Base64 encoded string or not.
-Changing this parameter will create a new resource.

-* `postinstall` - (Optional, String, ForceNew) Specifies the script to be executed after installation.
-  The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

 * `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the CCE node.
 Valid values are *prePaid* and *postPaid*, defaults to *postPaid*.
 Changing this creates a new resource.